fullstack-development/web3-roadmap/defi/tokenomics.md

 * What is marketcap?
 * What is Deflationary и Inflationary token model types?
 * What is an 'utility' of the token?
-* Bitcoin is utility or security token?
+* Is Bitcoin the utility or security token?

 Tasks: